delessio98/darkkik/README.md

 7. Added an About and Changelog to darkKik settings
 8. Reworked Settings Menu's
 9. Added a developer team section (just placeholders for now until i get usernames and descriptions sorted out)
+10. Request all permissions on startup (hit ' dont ask again ' to avoid it continuously popping up)
+11. Font Size Increased by 15% for better readability on custom background
+12. Support for newer phablets / larger phones (ex.
+S8+, S9, Note 9, etc)
+13. Support for Multi Window / Split Screen (android 7.0 +, with exceptions for certain samsung and LG devices)
+14. Moved Developer Team Section to seperate menu (reduces setting clutter)

 # Features
 1. Complete Black UI with a two-tone Teal accent color